Thank you for your time and attention!

 - Starting debug builds or release builds with the debugger attached does not reproduce the problem (I am using Visual Studio Professional 2013 Update 5).

 - Our software consists of multiple tiers, finally linking against OpenSceneGraph 3.0.1 and Qt 4.8.7.

 - The previews are basically osgQt::GLWidgets driven by osgQt::GraphicsWindowQt.
 After creation, each GLWidget is embedded in a common QWidget.

 - Furthermore, we use osgViewer::CompositeViewer in single-threaded mode.

-Any thoughts on the above-mentioned observations, suggestions for further test cases to single out specific factors, or ideally a fix for the problem would be highly appreciated.
+Question 3: Do you have any thoughts on the above-mentioned observations, suggestions for further test cases to single out specific factors, or ideally a fix for the problem?

 Thank you very much!